-The following table describes the fees and expenses you may pay if you buy, hold, and sell Admiral Shares of the Fund.
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
+The following tables describe the fees and expenses you may pay if you buy, hold, and sell Admiral Shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and example below.

-Sales Charge (Load) Imposed on Purchases None Purchase Fee None Sales Charge (Load) Imposed on Reinvested Dividends None Redemption Fee None Account Service Fee Per Year (for certain fund account balances below \$1,000,000) \$20
+Sales Charge (Load) Imposed on Purchases None Purchase Fee None Sales Charge (Load) Imposed on Reinvested Dividends None Redemption Fee None Account Service Fee Per Year (for certain fund account balances below \$5,000,000) \$25